-The final rehabilitation project at Donaldson Coal mine, has involved the following works during the 2012/13 AEMR reporting period as outlined in the Mine Closure Plan for Donaldson Open Cut:
+The final rehabilitation project at the mine, has involved the following works during the 2013/14 AEMR reporting period as outlined in the Mine Closure Plan for Donaldson Open Cut:

-- Excavation of waste rock and contaminated material to the west pit; - Reshaping of the land surface to as near as possible to natural topography; - Spreading of topsoil on reshaped surfaces; - Treatment of topsoil with fertiliser, lime and/or gypsum where necessary; and, - Spreading of a seed mix of local tree and shrub species, as well as fast growing, sterile groundcovers which grow rapidly to provide erosion control.
+- Excavation of waste rock and contaminated material to the west pit; - Reshaping of the land surface to as near as possible to natural topography; - Spreading of topsoil on reshaped surfaces; - Spreading of a seed mix of local tree and shrub species, as well as fast growing, sterile groundcovers which grow rapidly to provide erosion control, of the remaining 27.7 ha of rehabilitated area.

 The West Pit and Square Pit will be made safe and left for use by the Abel Underground Mine who will be responsible for its ongoing management.
+No further areas remain to be rehabilitated as part of the Donaldson Coal Mine operation.